manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

 2. When a backup needs to invoke a view-change to become the new primary, it may not know the last command that was executed.
 Simply maintaining a "resend" variable consisting of the last command does not suffice since the last few commands may not have been received by the backup.

 To make such a protocol work, we need to ensure the following:
-- The primary commits only after ensuring that subsequent primaries can recover this value.
+- [ ] The primary commits only after ensuring that subsequent primaries can recover the value.
-- When a view-change is invoked, the new primary should *safely* be able to adopt a value.
+- [ ] When a view-change is invoked, the new primary should *safely* be able to adopt a value that may have been committed.
+- [ ] The steady-state process should be *live*.
-- The steady-state and view-change process should be *live*, i.e., the protocol should not be stuck.
+- [ ] The view-change process should be *live*.

 **Attempt 1.** The key property that synchrony under crash failures provided was guaranteed delivery within a bounded time.
 We will attempt to replicate this under omission faults by having a backup replica acknowledge a message received from the primary -- this ensures that the primary learns of the receipt of the message.
 Thus, under a modified protocol, the primary will send cmd "request" received from the client to all backup replicas.
 The primary then waits for an acknowledgment "ack" from all $n$ replicas.
 Once it receives these acknowledgments, it executes the cmd and responds to the client.
 It also informs all backup replicas about the receipt of $n$ acknowledgments.
 The backup replicas execute the cmd only on the receipt of all acknowledgments (and not when it receives a "request").